 dotConnect for QuickBooks Online provides a direct connection to this cloud service without additional clients or libraries.
 It enables you to develop C# applications using ADO.NET and EF Core, delivering fast, stable, and smooth data access.

-You can try dotConnect for QuickBooks Online with a fully functional 30-day trial, letting you test its features in real-world scenarios under full workload.
+You can try dotConnect for QuickBooks Online with a fully functional 30-day trial, letting you test its features in real-world scenarios under actual workload.
 To help you get started as quickly and easily as possible, we suggest you refer to the documentation, which is replete with useful tips and walkthroughs.